owasp-amass/amass/README.md

 | -visjs | Output HTML that employs VisJS | amass -visjs network.html -d example.com |

-#### Network/Infrastructure Options
+#### amass.netnames

-**Caution:** If you use these options, amass will attempt to reach out to every IP address within the identified infrastructure and obtain names from TLS certificates.
+**Caution:** If you use the amass.netnames tool, it will attempt to reach out to every IP address within the identified infrastructure and obtain names from TLS certificates.
 This is "loud" and can reveal your reconnaissance activities to the organization being investigated.

-All the flags shown here require the 'net' subcommand to be specified **first**.

 To discover all domains hosted within target ASNs, use the following option:
 ```
-$ amass net -asn 13374,14618
+$ amass.netnames -asn 13374,14618
 ```

 To investigate within target CIDRs, use this option:
 ```
-$ amass net -cidr 192.184.113.0/24,104.154.0.0/15
+$ amass.netnames -cidr 192.184.113.0/24,104.154.0.0/15
 ```

 For specific IPs or address ranges, use this option:
 ```
-$ amass net -addr 192.168.1.44,192.168.2.1-64
+$ amass.netnames -addr 192.168.1.44,192.168.2.1-64
 ```

 By default, port 443 will be checked for certificates, but the ports can be changed as follows:
 ```
-$ amass net -cidr 192.168.1.0/24 -p 80,443,8080
+$ amass.netnames -cidr 192.168.1.0/24 -p 80,443,8080
 ```

 ## Integrating OWASP Amass into Your Work